apes-suite/musubi-source/examples/tutorials/tut_01_mus_config.md

 }
 ```

-The non-dimensional lattice units for the base SI units are computed
+The non-dimensional lattice units are computed from physical values used as
-with physical values = reference values so they are scaled to 1.0.
+reference values so they are scaled to 1.0.

 - Lattice density, $\rho_{l} = \frac{\rho_{p}}{\rho_{ref}} = 1.0$
 - Lattice element size, $dx_{l} = \frac{dx_p}{dx_{ref}} = 1.0$
 - Lattice time step, $dt_{l} = \frac{dt_p}{dt_{ref}} = 1.0$ and so on.

-All other derive variable in lattice units are converted to physical SI units
+All other derived variable in lattice units are converted to physical units
-using reference variables in base SI units.
+using the reference variables in physical units.
-For simplicity, underscore 'ref' are dropped in the equations below for the reference values.
+For simplicity, the subscript 'ref' is dropped in the equations below for the reference values:

 - Lattice pressure $p_l$ to physical pressure, $p_p = p_l * \frac{\rho dx^2}{dt^2}$ $[kg/m/s^2]$
 - Lattice velocity $u_l$ to physical velocity, $u_p = u_l * \frac{dx}{dt}$ $[m/s]$
 - Lattice kinematic viscosity to physical kinematic viscosity, $\nu_p = \nu_l * \frac{dx^2}{dt}$ $[m^2/s]$